Katherine Mansfield

 The difference in Mansfield's personality perhaps translates in her writing into a greater grounding in the everyday concerns of ordinary people—people with flesh and blood, not just theoretical entities.

 This may be a vast simplification.
 We have very little of Mansfield's work to compare, a few collections of short stories published in just over a decade.
-Mansfield died young from tuberculosis she is thought to have contracted from D.H.
+Mansfield died young from tuberculosis she is suspected to have contracted from D.H.
 Lawrence.
-(She is also thought to have been the model for the devilishly uninhibited Gudrun in Lawrence's The Rainbow and Women in Love.)
+(She is also thought to have been the model for the devilishly uninhibited Gudrun in Lawrence's novels The Rainbow and Women in Love.)

 Yet her work is regarded as having greatly influenced short-story writing right up to the present.
 Along with Joyce (in Dubliners) and several other writers of her time including Lawrence and Woolf, she was an originator of the modernist style, eschewing straightforward narrative to build up each story through the accumulation of finely observed, seemingly inconsequential moments.
 You may or may not appreciate this transformation of writing (or the later post-modernist, further fragmentation of plot and sense), but you have to accept that almost every serious writer today adopts this approach to some extent.
 Even writers of popular genres and escapist literature use some of the techniques developed by these writers.
 Not to do so would make their stories seem too old-fashioned or corny.